-The social tariff claim should be based on the current net cost scenario and it amounts to a net cost of €372,877.
+It was therefore established that the social tariff claim should be based on the current net cost scenario amounting to a net cost of €372,877.

-4.4 DIRECTORY ENQUIRY SERVICES
+4.4 Directory Enquiry Services

-As part of their claim GO included the net cost for the provision of the directory enquiry services which as per the USO decision 2010 had to be made available to all end-users at an affordable rate.
-Currently, there is an agreement in place between GO as the designated undertaking, and the local telephone operators in order for GO to gain access to other operators' databases and to be in a position to provide a comprehensive telephone directory enquiry service to all end-users.
-Following the Reasonability Phase, EY concluded that directory enquiry services can form part of the USO claim, but further assessment was required to be carried out in the Calculation Accuracy Phase.
-EY have considered the arithmetical accuracy and allocation of costs and revenues, and reported that there were no exceptions.
+GO also included a claim for the net cost of provision of directory enquiry services which, pursuant to the USO Decision 2010, had to be made available to all end-users at an affordable rate.
+Currently, there is an agreement in place between local telephone operators to gain access to each others' databases in order to be in a position to provide a comprehensive telephone directory enquiry service to all end-users.
+At the end of the Reasonability Phase, EY concluded that directory enquiry services can form part of the USO claim, but further assessment was required to be carried out during the Calculation Accuracy Phase.
+Following a review of the arithmetical accuracy and allocation of costs and revenues, EY reported that there were no telephone directory enquiry services related inaccuracies in the claim.

-To this effect, EY concluded that the claim should remain as it was originally submitted by GO namely that of €79,646.
+To this effect, EY concluded that the claim should remain as it was originally submitted by GO, namely that of €79,646.
 More information on this USO component is available in Annex 1 of this document.

-4.5 INTANGIBLE BENEFITS
+4.5 Intangible Benefits

-In accordance with article 30(4) of the Regulations, the Authority or a third party shall also assess and calculate any intangible benefits accrued by the designated undertaking for providing universal services.
-In their claim, GO included information on the ubiquity benefit which arises when endusers move from uneconomic areas to economic areas and the brand enhancement benefit which can be defined as the enhancement of the USP brand by offering universal services and its influence on end-users' perception which might impact the overall profitability.
+In accordance with Regulation 30(4) of the Regulations, the Authority shall also assess and calculate any intangible benefits accrued by the designated undertaking for providing universal services.
+In its claim, GO included information on the ubiquity benefit which arises when end-users move from uneconomic areas to economic areas and the brand enhancement benefit which can be defined as the enhancement of the USP brand by offering universal services and its influence on end-users' perception which might impact the overall profitability.